-- Preparatory actions, - Short term lease of land and/or one-off compensation payments, - Concrete conservation actions, - Communication and dissemination actions (obligatory), - Project management and monitoring (obligatory).
+- Preparatory actions (including short term lease of land and/or one-off compensation payments), - Concrete conservation actions, - Monitoring of the impact of the project actions (obligatory if there are concrete conservation actions). - Communication and dissemination actions (obligatory), - Project management and monitoring of project progress (obligatory).